-In contrast, several participants linked experiences of being in minoritised groups -due to race/ethnicity, sexuality or gender identity- with a greater need for digital security.
+In contrast, several participants linked experiences of being in minoritised groups -based on race/ethnicity, sexuality or gender identity- with a greater need for digital security.
 Participants who had been in organisations focusing on race, or just spoken out about race online, reported increased online aggression and worries about doxxing.
-Experiences of being queer or polyamorous online made people more aware of granular privacy settings which were necessary for "managing what I present to different audiences that have different levels of awareness of my sexuality."
-One participant outlined the ways in which online banking put them at risk as a trans person: they live in a country in which changing your name to match your gender identity is not legal, and their legal name is still visible through online banking, exposing them to the risk of being outed with every financial transaction they make.
-In this way, individual acts of harassment and seemingly neutral design choices reinforce structural forms of oppression.
+Experiences of being queer or polyamorous made people more aware of granular privacy settings which were necessary for "managing what I present to different audiences that have different levels of awareness of my sexuality."
+For one participant, even something as commonplace as online banking puts them at risk as a trans person: they live in a country in which changing your name to match your gender identity is not legal, and their legal name is still visible through online banking.
+This means that they could be outed with every financial transaction they make.
+These are just some examples of how individual acts of harassment and seemingly neutral design choices reinforce structural forms of oppression.

-Lastly, as a result of our collaboration with several activist groups, participants' identity as activists was a common consideration in shaping engagement with cybersecurity.
+Lastly, as a result of our collaboration with several activist groups, the identity of activist was a common factor in shaping engagement with cybersecurity in our data.
 Many participants described experiences of police surveillance at protests which made them more aware of digital privacy.
 Similarly, being part of activist collectives made people more likely to be concerned about group privacy as the choices of fellow activists can increase their exposure online and vice versa.